Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Finding a generator of K3(k) , and computing the order of K2(Ok)

 \begin{example} We now set $ k = \k -4547 $, so that $ \O = \Z[\w] $ with $ \w = \frac{1+\sqrt{-4547}}2 $.
-We recall that in \cite{BrG} it was conjectured that $|K_2 (\O)|$ should be equal to $233$.
-In fact, while the program developed in loc.~cit.~showed that $|K_2 (\O)|$ divides $233$, the authors were unable to verify their conjecture since this would have required them to work in a cyclotomic extension of too high a degree.
+We recall that in \cite{BrG} it was conjectured that $|K_2 (\O)| \, = 233 $.
+In fact, while the program developed in loc.~cit.~showed that $|K_2 (\O)|$ divides $233$, the authors were unable to verify their conjecture since this would have required them to work in a cyclotomic extension of too high a~degree.

 By using the approach described in \S\ref{second app section}, we were now able to verify that $|K_2 (\O)|$ is indeed equal to~$233$ and, in addition, that the element {

 } {} of $ \Z[k^\flat]$ belongs to $ \ker(\delta_{2,k}) $, and that its image in $\overline{B}(k)$ is sent by $\psi_k$ to a generator of $ \Kindtf k $. \end{example}